 Help me help you.
 That’s what every company should be asking from their employees.
 I think the resounding request based on that statement would be training.

-Just don’t forget the power of performance support, a forgotten yet essential form of training as long as employees know it exists.
+Remember the power of performance support, a forgotten yet essential form of training as long as employees know it exists.

-No that’s self-sufficiency and the complete opposite of learned helplessness!
+That’s self-sufficiency and the complete opposite of learned helplessness!

 The Transformational Power of Effective Training and Efficient Processes